Administrator’s Manual

 To interconnect two mini-buildd instances

-New in version 2.0.0: There is now working a wake support (for suspending hosts).
+New in version 2.0.0: There is now a working wake support (for hosts that suspend).

 Custom dput config snippet